asvietlova/content-page-builder/README.md

-# HW5
-Homework HW5 consists of the one task.
 Topics : JS, Classes, OOP, Modules, HTML5, CSS3.

-## Getting started
-We will use Parcel for the local depelopment.
+Use Parcel for the local depelopment.
 Follow [the link](https://parceljs.org/getting-started/webapp/) for getting more details

 0. Make sure you've installed nodeJS on your system
 1. run command `npm install`